Academic Catalog

 School of Psychology, Family, and Community Website

-All the SPFC graduate programs share a common core commitment to rigorous learning standards informed by faith, and your chosen graduate program will help prepare you to serve with character and competence in a broken world.
+All the SPFC graduate programs share a common core commitment to rigorous learning standards informed by faith, and your chosen graduate program will help prepare you to serve with character and competence.

 Our Mission